NeOresme222/Patent-Query/README.md

 ## Project Description

 ![](img/overview.jpg)
+Simple input/output model: A description of the intended device (patent) is given.
+This description is cross-refenced with the database.
+The five most similiar descriptions and the most likely classification are returned.
 ![](img/scheme.jpg)

 ## Example
+### Input
 ![](img/example.jpg)
+This is a patent from the USPTO cache used (June 4, 2020).
+Note the title, section, and abstract.
+### Output
 ![](img/output.jpg)
+These are the resuts of the query.

  ## Procedure
  1. Download the most recent patent cache from the USPTO at https://developer.uspto.gov/